mineshmane7/fsr-user-management-service/PING-INTEGRATION-GUIDE.md

 ## ??
 Overview

-This document describes the Ping Identity integration feature that adds an additional layer of security to user creation in the FSR User Management API.
+This document describes the Ping Identity integration feature that adds an additional layer of security to **both login and user creation** in the FSR User Management API.

 ## ??
 Feature Description

+**Requirement:**
+1. Only users with emails registered in Ping Identity can **login** to the system
-**Requirement:** Only Admin users can create new users, and only if the user's email is pre-registered with Ping Identity.
+2. Only Admin users can create new users, and only if the user's email is pre-registered with Ping Identity

 ### Security Flow

+#### Login Flow
+1. ? **Ping Registration Check** - The email must exist in the `RegisteredPingUsers` table with `IsActive = true`
+2. ? **User Authentication** - Verify user exists and password is correct
+3. ? **Token Generation** - Generate JWT token with roles and permissions

+#### User Creation Flow
 1. ? **Admin Authentication** - Only users with Admin role can access the user creation endpoint
-2. ? **Ping Registration Check** - The email must exist in the `RegisteredPingUsers` table
+2. ? **Ping Registration Check** - The email must exist in the `RegisteredPingUsers` table with `IsActive = true`
 3. ? **User Creation** - If both checks pass, the user is created with the specified role

 ## ???
 Database Schema